christophstrasen/WorldObserver/docs_internal/fact_layer.md

 - Probe intensity is now shaped by **interest declarations** (`staleness`, `radius`, `cooldown`) merged across mods, then passed through the runtime-aware policy (see `WorldObserver/interest/policy.lua`).
 - For bucketed types like `squares` (scoped), the merge happens per scope + target identity (same target only).
-  The old `strategy` preset knob has been removed in favor of explicit interest + policy.
+  The old `strategy` preset setting has been removed in favor of explicit interest + policy.

 ---